justincfeng/justincfeng/README.md

 - Hi, I’m @justincfeng
 - I’m interested in general relativity and spaceflight.
 - I’m currently learning Julia
-- I’m looking to collaborate on topics related to general relativity, modified gravity, and wormholes.
+- I’m looking to collaborate on topics related to general relativity, relativistic positioning, modified gravity, and wormholes.
 - You may contact me at justin.feng@tecnico.ulisboa.pt

 <!---